ibm-cloud-docs/virtual-servers/vsi_provision_public.md

 1. Click **Devices > Device List**.

    The Devices page displays all device types: dedicated hosts, virtual servers, bare metal servers, and NetScaler application delivery controllers—within your account.
-2. Select the host for your public instances by clicking on its link under *Device Name*.

-   **Note:** If you have no devices, click the **Order Devices** link in the upper right-hand corner.
+2. Click the **Order Devices** link in the upper right-hand corner.
+3. On the Devices page, click **Hourly** or **Monthly** for one of the Virtual Server offerings.
-3. On the *Configure your Cloud Server* page, complete all the relevant information.
+4. On the *Configure your Cloud Server* page, complete all the relevant information.
-4. Click the **Add to Order** button to continue.
+5. Click the **Add to Order** button to continue.
-5. Click the **Create** button to complete your order.
+6. Confirm or edit the domain information for the server.
+7. Click the **Cloud Service terms** and the **Third-Party Service Agreement** check box.
+8. Confirm or enter your payment information and click the **Submit Order** button.
+You are redirected to a screen with your provisioning order number.
+You can print the screen because it's also your provisioning order receipt.

+A series of emails are sent to your administrator: acknowledgment of the provisioning order, provisioning order approval and processing, and provisioning complete.
+The provisioning complete email includes a link to your Device Details page, after logging in to Bluemix.
+You can also log directly in to the Customer Portal.

 ### What's Next?
 After your virtual server is provisioned, you can start managing it.
 For more information, see [Managing your virtual server](../vsi/vsi_managing.html).